 Source: RFC 2616 Fielding, et al The 301 HTTP redirection issued by the attacker is therefore kept in the app’s cache, changing the original code’s behavior from then on.
 Instead of retrieving data from http://www.real.site, the app now loads data from http://www.attacker.site, even after the MiTM attack is over and the attacker is long gone.

-One evening, Assaf Hefetz and Roy Iarchy, two Skycure engineers, called me over and told me they had come across a weird redirection bug in our product.
+One evening, Assaf Hefetz and Roy Iarchy, two Skycure engineers (now SEP Mobile), called me over and told me they had come across a weird redirection bug in our product.
 We started discussing it when it suddenly hit me that this “bug” might in fact be a widespread vulnerability waiting to be discovered!
 A few days later we had a “white night” (work into the night) that resulted in a working PoC of an attack against a well-known iOS application.
 We went on to test a bunch of high profile applications, and were amazed to find that about half of them were susceptible to HRH attacks.
 Focusing on leading app store news apps, we found many of them vulnerable and easy to exploit.
 Unlike most vulnerabilities, where a responsible disclosure could be made in private to the vendor in charge of the vulnerable app, we soon realized that HTTP Request Hijacking affects a staggering number of iOS applications, rendering the attempt to alert vendors individually virtually impossible.
 We therefore chose to reveal the problem, along with clear and detailed fix instructions, to empower developers to fix their code quickly and efficiently, before hackers attempt to exploit it.

 As part of our Responsible Disclosure policy, we decided to not name specific vulnerable apps we are aware of as long as they are not fixed.
 Therefore, for the sake of discussing the technical nature of the problem and our proposed fix, we created a sample news application, which we called “The Skycure Journal”.
 You can clone its code through here.
 While very basic, The Skycure Journal operates in a similar way to most major news apps: it loads a feed of news from a server (http://skycure-journal.herokuapp.com/) in JSON format, parses it, and then displays it to the reader.